Helping 16 to 25 year olds to #RunAndRevise

-During the week of 13-19 May 2019 England Athletics, supported by Mind the mental health charity, is encouraging all 16–25 year old students to #RunAndRevise to take a break from exam revision and improve their mental wellbeing through running.
+#RunAndRevise, part of the England Athletics #RunAndTalk programme supported by Mind, the mental health charity, aims to help young people take a break from the pressures of exam revision and improve their mental wellbeing through running.

 - 1 in 4 of us experience mental health problems each year, and running can help everyone’s mental wellbeing.